holochain-apps/talking-stickies-kangaroo-1/README.md

-# Kando Kangaroo - Holochain 0.1.6
+# TalkingStickies Kangaroo - Holochain 0.1.6

 Put your Holochain App in this Kangaroo's tauri pouch and let it run around.